abhicode13/Imagemanagement0/README.md

 │── public/            # Static files (HTML, favicon, etc.)
 │── package.json       # Dependencies and scripts
 │── README.md          # Project documentation
+🛠 Technologies Used
+Frontend: React.js, Redux Toolkit

+State Management: Redux

+Testing (Planned but Not Implemented Yet): Jest
+(Jest test cases are not written yet, but testing will be added in future updates.)

+⚠️ API Issues
+Some APIs are not working correctly.

+Some API endpoints are missing.

+As a temporary solution, data is manually stored in the Redux state.

 🌟 Features & Functionality
-📌 Image Upload & Management: Users can add, and delete image cards.
+✅ Image Upload & Management: Users can add and delete image cards.

-🔍 Search Functionality: Quickly search for images by title .
+🔍 Search Functionality: Quickly search for images by title.
 📚 Card Library: Displays images in a structured format with pagination.
 🎞️ Custom Image Slider: Browse through images in a smooth carousel.

-🌙 Dark Mode Functionality
+🌙 Dark Mode Functionality: Supports both Light and Dark modes for better user experience.

-🔄 State Management with Redux: Efficient data handling and UI updates.
+🔄 State Management with Redux: Ensures efficient data handling and UI updates.

-📌 Image Slider
+🎞️ Image Slider
 How It Works:
 If a collection contains more than 4 images, a horizontal slider (carousel) is used instead of a grid layout.

 The slider automatically calculates how many images can fit on the screen and adjusts dynamically on window resize.

 Users can navigate the slider using dot indicators below the images.

 📖 Pagination
 How It Works: